what foods contain gluten?

 - Gravies – check out thickening agent and liquid base.

 - Honey Hams – can be based with wheat starch in coating.

-- Ice Cream & Frozen Yogurt – check all dairy.
-Cows are fed grains and many react to dairy for this reason.
-Grass fed dairy recommended (or avoid dairy altogether).
+- Ice Cream & Frozen Yogurt – check all dairy products for added ingredients.

 - Instant Teas & Coffees – cereal products may be included in the formulation.